 Today it is clear that the changes cannot be marginal or isolated.
-The path of change runs in the same direction and in the same intensity and urgency in the field of politics, in the field of economics and social welfare.
+The path of change runs in the same direction and the same intensity and urgency in the field of politics, in the field of economics, and social welfare.

 Friends and friends; friends and friends:

 I assume the commitment of political leadership for trust; a responsible political leadership, to carry out the changes we require, to block the way to any destabilizing intention, provocation, crisis, confrontation.